Mesquañero - Our Most Popular Hot Sauce Recipe

-We’ve had a lot of side hustles at Ozark Akerz over the years.
-From partnering with Raleigh Brewing Company to sell Ozark Outlaw, a small batch beer made with our jalapeño peppers to crafting Christmas ornaments out of black walnut shells and brewing our popular Mesquañero™ hot pepper sauce.
+We’ve had our share of side-hustles at Ozark Akerz over the years.
+From partnering with Raleigh Brewing Company to sell Ozark Outlaw, a small batch beer made with our organically raised jalapeño peppers to crafting Christmas ornaments out of black walnut shells and brewing our popular Mesquañero™ hot pepper sauce.

 Even people who didn't like hot sauce became converts after trying a sample of our mesquite smoked habanero pepper sauce.
 The funny thing is Mesquañero™ was a mistake!
 We forgot to add Ghost Jolokia peppers to one batch of pepper sauce and Mesquañero™ was born.
 It became our bestselling pepper sauce.